Nesciosquid/CS585_Project/README.md

 You can view any standard STL file.
 We recommend checking out [Thingiverse](https://www.thingiverse.com/) to find interesting, 3D-printable models to display.
 Simply download one that looks interesting, then drag and drop it into the viewing window to load it up.

+The sliders on the left side of the screen provide options for tweaking the way the 'hologram' is displayed.
+If you can't see these, you're probably viewing the demo from a small window.
+In that case, there's a small button (three horizontal black lines) which will open up the controls when clicked.

 ## Video

 [Here is a demonstration video showing our solution in action.](https://www.youtube.com/watch?v=CxM675WPhRY&feature=youtu.be)